eflautt/ga-data-science/lessons/lesson-13/readme.md

 Alternatively, if we are writing an assistant application, we might need to identify command phrases and determine what is being asked.
 For instance, given the phrase: 'Siri, what time is my next appointment?' what needs to be tagged and what needs to be parsed?

 Tagging and parsing is in fact made up of a few overlapping sub-problems:
-  - "Part of speech" tagging:
+  - "Parts of speech" tagging:
     - Can we identify the parts of speech in a sentence?
 Which is the noun, verb, adjective, etc?
   - Chunking:
     - Can we identify the pieces of the sentence that go together in meaningful chunks?
 For instance, noun or verb phrases?